-The majority of the IWK employees participate in the multi-employer Nova Scotia Health Employee's Pension Plan.
+The majority of IWK Health employees participate in the multi-employer Nova Scotia Health Employee's Pension Plan.
 The Plan is funded by employee and employer contributions.
-The employer's contributions are included in the IWK's operating expenses.
-Health Association Nova Scotia administers the pension plan.
-The IWK's responsibility with regard to this plan is limited to its contributions.
+The employer's contributions are included in IWK Health's operating expenses.
+Health Association Nova Scotia and four healthcare unions appoint a Board of Trustees to administer the pension plan.
+IWK Health's responsibility with regard to this plan is limited to its contributions.